nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**Use case: Find a person**
+Use case: Find a event

-**MSS**
+MSS

+1. Focuris currently shows a list of events
-1. User requests to find a person
+2. User requests to find a event
-2. Focuris shows a list of persons whose names contain any of the given words
+3. Focuris shows a list of events whose names contain any of the given words

     Use case ends.

-**Extensions**
+Extensions

-- 1a.
-There is no such person with the given keyword
+- 2a.
+There is no such event with the given keyword

   Use case ends.

-**Use case: Request help**
+Use case: Request help

-**MSS**
+MSS

 1. User requests help
 2. Focuris shows a link to the User Guide.

     Use case ends.

-**Use case: List events in a particular week**

-**MSS**

-1. User requests to list events in a particular week
-2. Focuris shows all events pertaining to the week

-    Use case ends.

-**Extensions**

-- 1a.
-There are no events in that week.

-  Use case ends.

-- 1b.
-The given index is invalid.

-  - 1a1.
-Focuris shows an error message.

-    Use case resumes at step 1.

-**Use case: List events in a particular year**

-**MSS**

-1. User requests to list events in a particular year
-2. Focuris shows all events pertaining to the year

-    Use case ends.

-**Extensions**

-- 1a.
-The given year is invalid

-  - 1a1.
-Focuris shows an error message

-    Use case resumes at step 1.

-- 2a.
-The list is empty.

-  Use case ends.

-**Use case: Reset list of events to current week**

-**MSS**

-1. User requests for events to be reset to current week
-2. Focuris shows all events pertaining to current week and year

-**Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-**Use case: Show list of all events**
+Use case: Show list of all events

-**MSS**
+MSS

 1. User requests to list all events in Focuris
 2. Focuris shows all current events

     Use case ends.

-**Extensions**
+Extensions

 - 2a.
 The list is empty.

   Use case ends.

-**Use case: Delete an event**

-**MSS**

-1. User requests to list events
-2. Focuris shows a list of events
-3. User requests to delete a specific event in the list
-4. Focuris deletes the event

-    Use case ends.

-**Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
-The given index is invalid.

-  - 3a1.
-Focuris shows an error message.

-    Use case resumes at step 2.

-**Use case: Add an event**

-**MSS**

-1. User requests to add an event
-2. Focuris adds the event

-    Use case ends.

-**Extensions**

-- 1a.
-The format to add an event is invalid.

-  - 1a1.
-Focuris shows an error message.

-    Use case resumes at step 1.

-- 1b.
-The event already exists in Focuris.

-  - 1b1.
-Focuris shows an error message.

-    Use case resumes at step 1.

-**Use case: Edit an event**

-**MSS**

-1. User requests to list all events
-2. Focuris shows a list of events
-3. User requests to edit a specific event in the list
-4. Focuris edits the event

-    Use case ends.

-**Extensions**

-- 2a.
-The list is empty.

-  Use case ends.

-- 3a.
-The given index is invalid.

-  - 3a1.
-Focuris shows an error message.

-    Use case resumes at step 2.

-- 3b.
-No fields are provided to edit.

-  - 3b1.
-Focuris shows an error message.

-    Use case resumes at step 2.

-**Use case: Find an event**

-**MSS**

-1. User requests to find an event
-2. Focuris shows a list of events related to the matching keyword

-    Use case ends.

-**Extensions**

-- 1a.
-There is no such event with the given keyword

-  Use case ends.

-**Use case: Clear all entries of persons**

-**MSS**

-1. User requests to clear all entries of persons in Focuris
-2. Focuris clears the entries of persons.

-    Use case ends.

-**Extensions**

-- 1a.
-The list is already cleared.

-  Use case ends.

-**Use case: Clear all entries of events**
+Use case: Clear all entries of events

-**MSS**
+MSS

 1. User requests to clear all entries of events in Focuris
 2. Focuris clears the entries of events.

     Use case ends.

-**Extensions**
+Extensions

 - 1a.
 The list is already cleared.

   Use case ends.

-**Use case: Exit Focuris**
+Use case: Exit Focuris

-**MSS**
+MSS

 1. User requests to exit Focuris
 2. Focuris closes.

     Use case ends.

-_{More to be added}_
+Use case: Sorts Events by Priority

+MSS

+1. User requests to sort list of events by priority
+2. Focuris shows list of events sorted by priority

+Use Case Ends.

+Extensions

+- 1. The list is empty

+Use case ends.

 ### Non-Functional Requirements